blackjac7/blackjac7/README.md

 ## 🚀 What I Do

 - Develop robust and scalable back-end servers using Node.js and Express.js.
-- Design and implement databases with PostgreSQL and MongoDB.
+- Design and implement databases with PostgreSQL.
-- Create interactive and responsive front-end applications using Vue.js and React.js.
+- Create interactive and responsive front-end applications using EJS, JQuery and Vue.js.
-- Build cross-platform mobile apps with React Native and Flutter.
-- Fluent in other programming languages such as Java, Python, and C++.
+- Know in other programming languages such as Java, Python, Goalng, and C++.

 ## 🌱 Learning & Improving